MSRConnections/Azure-training-course/Content/Machine Learning/Azure Machine Learning HOL.md

 The goal in this lab is to predict the price of an automobile, so you will use a regression model.
 In this exercise, you will train a simple linear-regression model, and in the next exercise, you will test the results.

 1. You can use a single dataset for training and testing by splitting its output.
 Find the Split Data module in the modules palette and drag it over to the canvas.
-Then connect the output of the last Project Columns module to the Split Data module.
+Then connect the output of the last Select Columns module to the Split Data module.
 Set **Fraction of rows in the first output dataset** to 0.8.
 This will use 80% of the data to train the model, and hold back 20% for testing.
 Leave **Random seed** set to 0.
 This parameter controls the seeding of the pseudo-random number generator and allows you to produce different random samples by entering different values.

     ![Splitting the data](Images/choose-split-percentage.png)

     _Splitting the data_

-1. Click the **RUN** button to allow the Project Columns and Split Data modules to pass column definitions to the modules you will be adding next.
+1. Click the **RUN** button to allow the Select Columns and Split Data modules to pass column definitions to the modules you will be adding next.

 1. To specify a learning algorithm, type "linear regression" into the search box in the modules palette.
 Then drag the Linear Regression module onto the canvas.